Text vs Video Therapy: Which Is Right for You?

 - You value having a record of your therapeutic conversations

-- You want ongoing support rather than weekly sessions only
+- You want support outside traditional sessions rather than weekly sessions only

 Limitations to Consider